Darshan-Baslani/IIT-M-assignment/Task-1.md

 **Grouped-Query Attention:** GQA with num_groups = 2 has been used, based on ablations showing increased speed at inference time while maintaining downstream performance.

-**Post-norm and pre-norm with RMSNorm** Input of each transformer sub-layer, the attention layer and the feedforward layer is normalized, with RMSNorm to stabilize the training.
+**Post-norm and pre-norm with RMSNorm** Input of each transformer sub-layer, the attention layer and the feedforward layer is normalized, with RMSNorm to stabilize the training.

 **Local Sliding Window and Global Attention**.
 They switch between a local sliding window attention and global attention in every other layer.